This page is the OSPP Mentor Guide. Please read and understand this guide carefully.

 The Open Source Promotion Plan is a summer program organized by the Open Source Software Supply Chain Promotion Plan of the Institute of Software Chinese Academy of Sciences in 2020.
 It aims to encourage university students to actively participate in the development and maintenance of open source software, cultivate and discover more outstanding developers, promote the vigorous development of excellent open source software communities, and assist in the construction of open source software supply chains.

 The program collaborates with various open source communities, providing project development tasks for the development and maintenance of important open source software, and is open for registration to university students worldwide.
 Students can independently choose projects they are interested in, apply, and after selection, carry out development under the guidance of project developers (community mentors).
-Based on the project's difficulty and completion, participants will receive a bonus and a completion certificate.
+Based on the project's difficulty and completion, participants will receive a remuneration and a completion certificate.

 📍 Event Schedule